webvalley2015/PhysioWat/Classification/7-7 field trial/README.txt

+**Please find our log files in WebValley 2015 (shared with students) > July 7 Field Data.

 Summary of findings
 Considerations for the PhysioWAT App - Bluetooth range, titles for txt files, & documentation of data labels.
 Spectrum is indeed very wide.
 We successfully collected data on a few stereotypy movements, as well as other movements such as playing a guitar, hitting sticks together, and playing the drums.